Sherelyn Alejandro Merchan

 About Me

 Hola!
-My name is Sherelyn Alejandro Merchan, and I am an astrophysicist pursuing a PhD in Physics at the CUNY Grad Center.
+My name is Sherelyn Alejandro Merchan, and I am an astrophysicist pursuing a PhD in Physics at the CUNY Graduate Center.
 I am originally from Ecuador, but I have been living in NY for a while and completed my undergraduate studies at Hunter College in New York City.
-I am passionate about planetary sciences and trying to disentangle the complexities we observe in the atmospheres of extrasolar worlds.
-Currently, I am a member of the Brown Dwarfs in NYC (BDNYC) team at the American Museum of Natural History, where I work with a group of amazing scientists.
+I am passionate about the interdisciplinary link between planetary sciences and stellar astrophysics.
+Currently, I am a member of the Brown Dwarfs in NYC (BDNYC) research group at the American Museum of Natural History, where I work with a team of amazing scientists.

-When I am not coding (2% of my time), you can usually find me drinking iced matcha lattes, listening to the group EXO, or at a beach somewhere with my dog Mocha.
+When I am not coding (2% of my time), you can usually find me drinking dunkin donuts iced coffee, listening to pop or rock music, or at a beach somewhere with my dog Mocha.
 If you want to know what I am listening to, check out the music player below!
 Ignore the ads that pop up, I am not paying for YouTube Premium.